 File Systems in Operating System

 A file is a collection of related information that is recorded on secondary storage.
 Or file is a collection of logically related entities.
-From user’s perspective a file is the smallest allotment of logical secondary storage.
+From the user’s perspective, a file is the smallest allotment of logical secondary storage.

 The name of the file is divided into two parts as shown below:

 |Executable||exe, com, bin||Read to run machine language program|

 |Object||obj, o||Compiled, machine language not linked|